 Lovely linens make any occasion special.
-With new spring fabric collections hitting the shelves of online and in-store retailers, now is the perfect time to mix and match your favorites to create a set of fancy placemats for tea time or anytime.
+With new fabric collections hitting the shelves of online and in-store retailers nearly every month, it’s always a perfect time to mix and match your favorites to create a set of fancy placemats for tea time or anytime.
 When making your next cup, here’s a little tea tip: the hotter you brew, the darker and more robust the tea; the cooler your water, the sweeter and more mild it will taste.

 We kept our base panel fabric consistent from mat to mat, as well as the ribbon stripe, then mixed in a new fabric for each of the overlays.
 Follow our lead with a new fabric for each overlay or create a perfectly matched set.

 The Dowager Countess of Downton Abbey would undoubtedly approve of the design our of layered placemats with their small touches of understated elegance, “At my age, one must ration one’s excitement.”

 It also helps to know a bit of tea etiquette.
 Number one is to never stir so others can hear it.
 Do not allow the teaspoon to touch the sides of the cup.
 Quietly stir in a little figure-eight motion and place the spoon on the front-side of your cup.

 We show you a special double-seaming technique for the final layering of the front, back, and Batting that helps produce a beautifully flat Finish with crisp corners.

 You’ll also like our basting tip to achieve a perfectly even reveal for the lace Trim.